Ben Elliott

 - Lenagan & ors v HMRC [2022] UKFTT 00034 (TC) – application of the UK/Mauritius double taxation treaty to gains arising to offshore trusts.

 - Fisher v HMRC – appeal concerning the transfer of assets abroad regime (presently before the Supreme Court).
+(Ben was also invited to write an article on the case in Tax Journal)

 - HMRC v Mattu [2021] UKUT 0245 (TCC) – An application for a tax-related penalty under Schedule 36 Finance Act 2008.
 The case concerned consideration of the transfer of assets abroad regime, the settlements legislation and the remittance basis, as well as capital gains tax in relation to transactions undertaken by an offshore trust and offshore companies.